arthurktripp/cs340-group-project/README.md

 Our application runs on javascript, including **Node.js**, **handlebars.js**, and **express**, and our vanilla code includes **AJAX**. **HTML**, **CSS**, and **SQL** are used  as well.

-This was built for Oregon Stat University's CS340 - Intro to Databases course.
+This was built for Oregon State University's CS340 - Intro to Databases course.
 Much of this code was adapted from course materials, especially hosted at https://github.com/osu-cs340-ecampus/nodejs-starter-app.
 We also made use of the wonderful time-saving tool at https://tablesgenerator.com/ to construct to bones of our tables.

 *Last updated: 10/11/23*